ohdsi-studies/MusculoskeletalAEsAfterAIs/README.md

 ## Requirements
 This package should run through the regeneration of the appropriate dependencies in using the `renv.lock` file.
 To install these dependencies, run
-`renv::restore` after uploading the package.
+`renv::restore` after opening the project.
 The file given here requires `R4.0` minimum- contact us if you require a `renv.lock` file that runs with `R3.5.0` or above.
 You can execute the study using the `CodeToRun` file in the package.

 # Sharing Results
 The output is contained in a .ZIP file within the `Output`folder, in the `Export` directory.